dhananjaya-mulukaledu/AWS-developer-associate/README.md

   2. Monitor the metrices, if healthy then 50% to new fleet.
   3. Eventually 100% to new fleet.

+### Blue / Green Deployment
+- Blue/Green Deployment is a deployment strategy where you maintain two identical environments:
+  - Blue = Current production version.
+  - Green = New version to be deployed.
+- Instead of updating the existing servers, you deploy the new version to a separate environment and then switch traffic to it.

 #### Quick Comparsion:

 | Strategy | Downtime | Extra Instances | Risk |